YunoHost-Apps/peertube_ynh/README.md

 ### Dependencies

-  * NodeJS, PostgreSQL
+  * NodeJS, PostgreSQL.
-  * It adds jessie-backports for ffmpeg
+  * On Debian Jessie,backport is added for the ffmpeg package.

 ## LICENSE